 In addition, this Auphonix Blue Yeti accessory is lightweight and compact.
 It is made entirely of aluminum which doesn’t put too much weight on your microphone arm or stand.
 These features help you achieve a professional sound, and the elastic bands ensure no vibration transfers to the mic.

-Sturdy Cases for Blue Yeti
+Best Cases for Blue Yeti - Sturdy Options

 When it comes to the best Blue Yeti cases, these protective cases are perfect for carrying your mic while on the go.